-5. The foundation of the profession of guidance counsellor is based in particular on the following values and ethical principles:

-(1) respect for the person's dignity and for that person's values and right to decide for themselves;

-(2) professional integrity, independence, objectivity, skill, rigour and search of authenticity and honesty for the guidance counsellor and others;

-(3) professional independence, professional judgment and the capacity to act based on their skills taking into account the complexity of the situations and the uniqueness of each person; (4) social commitment and concern to engage the individual and collective skills of the members of the profession in order to take part in the collective and social well-being.
+- 5. The foundation of the profession of guidance counsellor is based in particular on the following values and ethical principles: - (1) respect for the person's dignity and for that person's values and right to decide for themselves; - (2) professional integrity, independence, objectivity, skill, rigour and search of authenticity and honesty; - (3) professional independence, professional judgment and the capacity to act with competence given the complexity of the situations and the uniqueness of each person; - (4) social commitment and use of the professional skills for the benefit of the collective well-being.